kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 In your lab environment, your lab hosting provider has already obtained a Microsoft 365 trial tenant for you.
 Your lab provider has also created two admin accounts that you will use in your VM lab environment:

 - A local administrator account for Adatum's on-premises environment (Adatum\Administrator).
-- A default tenant admin account in Microsoft 365 (the display name for this user account is MOD Administrator).
+- A default tenant admin account in Microsoft 365 (the display name for this user account is ODL user).

 You will log into the Client 1 PC (LON-CL1) using the local Adatum\Administrator account.
-When you access Microsoft 365 for the first time, you will initially log in using the Microsoft 365 tenant admin account (MOD Administrator).
+When you access Microsoft 365 for the first time, you will initially log in using the Microsoft 365 tenant admin account (ODL user).
 You will then update Adatum's Microsoft 365 organizational profile, and you'll prepare your tenant for Microsoft Azure Active Directory and for later labs using Information Rights Management, audit alerts, Microsoft Graph PowerShell, and sensitivity labels.

 ### Task 1 - Obtain Your Microsoft 365 Credentials

 Once you launch the lab, you'll be able to access the free Microsoft 365 trial tenant provided by your lab hosting provider in the Microsoft Virtual Lab environment.
-Within this tenant, your lab hosting provider has created a Microsoft 365 user account for a default tenant administrator named MOD Administrator.
+Within this tenant, your lab hosting provider has created a Microsoft 365 user account for a default tenant administrator named ODL user.
 Your lab hosting provider has assigned this user account a unique username and password, and the account has been assigned the Microsoft 365 Global administrator role.
 You must retrieve this username and password so that you can sign into Microsoft 365 within the Microsoft Virtual Lab environment.
 You will also be assigned a tenant name and tenant prefix.
 You will also use this information in various tasks throughout the labs for this course.

 Because this course can be offered by learning partners using any one of several authorized lab hosting providers, the actual steps involved to retrieve the UPN name and tenant ID associated with your tenant may vary by lab hosting provider.
 Therefore, your instructor will provide you with the necessary instructions on how to retrieve this information for your course. <br/>

 You should write down the following information (provided by your instructor) for later use:

 - **Tenant prefix.** This tenant prefix is for the Microsoft 365 user accounts that you will use to sign into Microsoft 365 throughout the labs in this course.
 The domain for each Microsoft 365 user account is in the format of {user alias}@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix.
 It consists of two parts - your lab hoster's prefix (xxxxx; some hosters use a generic prefix such as M365x, while others use their company initials or some other designation) and the tenant ID (ZZZZZZ; usually a 6 digit number).
 Record this xxxxxZZZZZZ tenant prefix value for later use.
-When any of the lab steps direct you to sign into Microsoft 365 as one of the user accounts (such as the MOD Administrator), you must enter the xxxxxZZZZZZ value that you obtained here as the tenant prefix portion of your .onmicrosoft.com domain.
+When any of the lab steps direct you to sign into Microsoft 365 as one of the user accounts (such as the ODL user), you must enter the xxxxxZZZZZZ value that you obtained here as the tenant prefix portion of your .onmicrosoft.com domain.

 - **Tenant password.** This is the password provided by your lab hosting provider for the tenant admin account. **Note:** You will use this password not only for the tenant admin account, but for each of the predefined user accounts that are used throughout the labs.